-David Boyton is Head of Chambers and an experienced criminal lawyer.
+David Boyton is an experienced criminal lawyer.
 He primarily defends the more serious offences before a jury, which include murder, manslaughter, rape, trafficking in dangerous drugs and money laundering.
 Details can be found on the Hong Kong Judiciary website, referring to David's involvement in over 340 criminal cases in the Court of Final Appeal; High Court; and District Court: and is testament, to his experience as both a trial advocate and an appellate lawyer.

 David was also recognised in The Legal 500 Asia Pacific 2021 as a leading junior in white-collar crime.
 It was noted that he ‘represented a number of teachers accused of exam cheating, successfully defeating a prosecution appeal concerning charges of accessing a computer with dishonest intent; the Court of Final Appeal found that the offence could not be committed by using one's own device.’